I've been training in martial arts since the 1980s and consistently since the '90s. I am a 2nd-degree black belt in Kenpo Karate.

 At any rate, the idea is to control an opponent, through lock or leverage, take him down and disable him by whatever means.

 Commando Use of Locks and Throws

-Krav Maga is a practical self defense art with roots in Israeli military and intelligence that naturally incorporates jiu jitsu; it makes use of throws from judo and wrestling, strikes from karate and boxing and pares techniques down for very necessary and quick combat.
+Krav Maga is a practical self-defense art with roots in the Israeli military and intelligence that naturally incorporates jiu-jitsu; it makes use of throws from judo and wrestling, strikes from karate and boxing and pares techniques down for very necessary and quick combat.

 Kenpo was founded partly with principles of judo, particularly Ed Parker's kenpo since Parker is a judo man.
-Kenpo actually involves quite a bit of grapping, locks and how to defend against locks.
-In fact, because the arts are related, many Dan Zan Ryu Jiu Jitsu practitioners from the Kodenkan know kenpo and vice versa.
-This is a natural outgrowth of the sharing of martial arts information of artists practicing in Hawaii where American Kenpo and Dan Zan Ryu was formulated and founded.
+Kenpo actually involves quite a bit of grappling, locks and how to defend against locks.
+In fact, because the arts are related, many Dan Zan Ryu Jiu-Jitsu practitioners from the Kodenkan know kenpo and vice versa.
+This is a natural outgrowth of the sharing of martial arts information of artists practicing in Hawaii where American Kenpo and Dan Zan Ryu were formulated and founded.

 While studying martial arts, you will find that many arts have a basis in judo or make use of many judo techniques.